 - Chest-Mounted Camera Case

 Rugged durability meets camera organization in the Mountainsmith Tanuck 40L.
-This beefy bag includes many ideal features for a successful hiking excursion but also features several handy additions that allow you to snap pictures of your adventure with ease.
+This sturdy bag includes many outstanding features for a successful hiking excursion and several handy additions that allow you to snap pictures of your adventure with ease.

 Our favorite feature is the versatile top lid with an internal pocket.
 It securely caps the top of your pack, or you can remove it, snap it to the front shoulder strap, and voila – you have a secure chest-mounted camera carrying case!

 For durability, Mountainsmith has opted for very tough and water-resistant 610D CORDURA.
 This material can hold up to even the most rugged hiking conditions and will keep your gear safe from the occasional drizzle.
-If the weather indeed turns sour, Mountainsmith has included a rain cover in a dedicated zippered pocket.
+Mountainsmith has included a rain cover in a dedicated zippered pocket if the weather turns sour.

 The bag’s interior is plenty spacious for your hiking gear – whether it’s a single day or backpacking trip.
-For even more specialized camera carrying capacity, you can purchase Mountainsmith’s Kit Cube organizers, which fit perfectly in the Tanuck 40L.
+You can purchase Mountainsmith’s Kit Cube organizers for an even more specialized camera carrying capacity, which fits perfectly in the Tanuck 40L.
 These cubes can organize several lenses and cameras to keep everything secure and protected during your hike.

-We’re a little saddened that the camera-specific cubes aren’t included with the bag – especially for the steep investment.
+We’re a little saddened that the camera-specific cubes do not come with the bag – especially for the steep investment.
 However, the chest-mounted camera case plus this bag’s rugged design make the Tanuck 40L one of the best camera backpacks for hiking, which can be made even better with the kit cubes.

 Atlas Athletic Hiking Camera Pack